 They are large enough to contain entire neighborhoods, and yet not as large as you might expect.
 They are lavish and gold-trimmed, modest and wood-sided, and perched on handkerchiefs of land and large private islands.
-However what is common amongst all of them is that they are astoundingly expensive!
+However, what is common amongst all of them is that they are astoundingly expensive!
 You got it right; we are talking of the World’s Most Expensive Homes in 2007.
-There are wealthy globetrotters looking for a second, third or fourth home, and don’t mind gassing up the jet if it means owning a beautiful property.
-Americans, Arabs and Europeans have long bought getaways across the globe, but increasingly the rising wealth in China, India and Russia is raising the world’s luxury watermark.
+There are wealthy globetrotters looking for a second, third, or fourth home, and don’t mind passing up the jet if it means owning a beautiful property.
+Americans, Arabs, and Europeans have long bought getaways across the globe, but increasingly the rising wealth in China, India, and Russia is raising the world’s luxury watermark.
 For the third consecutive year, Forbes.com compiled lists of the world’s most valuable properties on the market in every continent, excluding Antarctica.

 Updown Court, Windlesham, Surrey – $138 million